Estimated reading time: 4 minutes

 Overlook the bridge view from Observatory Hill Park

 When we are discussing the top Sydney sunset points, how can we miss Observatory Hill Park?
-A traveller’s favourite on a day out, this spot is located at Millers Point and can be visited at any time of day.
+A traveler’s favourite on a day trip from Sydney, this spot is located at Millers Point and can be visited at any time of day.
 The place has the advantage of being one of the highest points in Sydney and looks directly to the Harbour Bridge.
 You can visit this place with your family and loved ones for leisurely walks or sunset picnic.
 The twilight sky tends to offer the most captivating view to the onlookers.
 Do not forget to bring your picnic blanket to find a spot and relax as you watch the sun setting behind the horizon.

 Access: A short walk from Wynyard Station